 If RGB lighting is the most important thing to you, the Asus ROG Strix Flare is another fantastic mechanical keyboard that's worthy of your consideration.
 It's come down a lot in price recently, too, making it an even better bargain than before.
 It's tastefully designed keyboard that cuts a fine, sophisticated profile on your desk, and its elegant, dual matt and brushed finished design that sheers diagonally down the right side of the keyboard helps give it a bit of personality that's both refined and understated.

-And there are plenty of RGB LEDs, too.
+There are plenty of RGB LEDs, too.
 They're not only on the keys themselves, but there are also two strips underneath the keyboard as well as another couple shining out of the top, transparent cut-out that can be used for slotting in 3D-printed gamer tags or the bundled plastic ROG logo (as shown above).

 Read more in our Asus ROG Strix Flare review